 - O How can I promote our services on Twitter within FTC guidelines?
 As a Johns Hopkins Medicine expert, potential patients and consumers trust your recommendations, making you somewhat of an influencer for the brand.
 That said, it's important that you disclose that you are a medical expert at Johns Hopkins Medicine.
-Below are the guidelines for expert and employee endorsers: http://bit.ly/2kFCryX - Should I add a disclaimer to my profile?
-It is not required.
-In today's social world, a disclaimer does not provide guaranteed legal protection.
-It's very hard to separate personal and professional comments on social and viewers could still associate you with the institution.
-It is at your discretion to include a disclaimer on your profile.
-It is best practice to remember your online identity is your responsibility.
+Below are the guidelines for expert and employee endorsers: http://bit.ly/2kFCryX - E.g. If sharing a new procedure in urology, lead with "I'm so honored to work at Johns Hopkins, where innovative treatments in Urology like XYZ are taking place."
+OR "This new urological procedure for XYZ is lifesaving for those suffering with XYZ. #HopkinsProud" - Should I add a disclaimer to my profile that my opinions are my own?
+It is not required and at your discretion.
+In today's social world your online identity can connect many facets of your life.
+It's very hard to separate personal and professional comments on social and viewers could still associate you with your place of employment.
+A disclaimer does not remove personal responsibility for what you say online.
+It is best practice to remember your online behavior is your responsibility and can be seen as an extension of the Johns Hopkins Medicine brand.